Bus Stop (1956 film): Cast

+Credits from the AFI Catalog of Feature Films.

 Production

+Bus Stop is based on William Inge's play of the same name (which in turn was expanded from an earlier, one-act play titled People in the Wind).
+The inspiration for the play came from people Inge met in Tonganoxie, Kansas.
+The original production opened at the Music Box Theatre on Broadway in March 1955, with Kim Stanley as Chérie and Albert Salmi as Bo.

-Bus Stop was the first film that Monroe chose to make under a new contract.
+Bus Stop was the first film that Marilyn Monroe chose to make under a new contract.
 For the role, she learned an Ozark accent, chose costumes and make-up that lacked the glamour of her earlier films, and provided deliberately mediocre singing and dancing.
 Joshua Logan, known for his work on Broadway, agreed to direct, despite initially doubting Monroe's acting abilities and knowing of her reputation for being difficult.
 Filming took place in Sun Valley, Idaho, and Phoenix, Arizona, in early 1956, with Monroe "technically in charge" as the head of MMP (Marilyn Monroe Productions, her film production company), occasionally making decisions on cinematography and with Logan adapting to her chronic tardiness and perfectionism.
-Clint Eastwood was considered for the role of Bo Decker, the role eventually went to Don Murray.
+Clint Eastwood and Montgomery Clift considered for the role of Bo Decker, but the role eventually went to newcomer Don Murray, who was personally selected by Logan after the director saw him in a stage revival of The Skin of Our Teeth.
+The film was also the debut of Hope Lange, who married Murray shortly after production wrapped.

 The experience changed Logan's opinion of Monroe, and he later compared her to Charlie Chaplin in her ability to blend comedy and tragedy.
 According to Don Murray, the director was not perturbed that Monroe was accompanied on the set by her own acting coach, Paula Strasberg of the Actors Studio.
 Murray later recalled: "Paula was there every day, even on location...Logan worked with it very well.
 He let her talk to Marilyn.
 Then he would step in and direct.
 He was very patient.
 Very few directors would have put up with it."

 George Axelrod, who wrote the script, later said:

 I liked that very much.
 And I think even William Inge now concedes it is at least as good as the play.
 Because, given the necessities of the stage, he had to cram it all into that one set, whereas it was a play very susceptible to being opened up.
 It took Marilyn two years to realise that this was her best performance.
 Indeed, she did not speak to either Josh Logan or me for a year afterwards, because she felt we'd cut the picture in favour of the boy.
 Later she came to realise she was wrong.
 It suggests to me that actors have a very dim appreciation of what's good or what's bad about their performances.